SegFaulty/RestInCloud/src/Ric/Client/README.md

 * --configFile={configFilePath} (you can define all options in this config file, one per line "option: value" ...
 * --verbose show debug details default: false
 * --quite don't print anything except failures default: false
 * --auth={tokenString} default: ENV ricAuth -> ''
 * --authFile={tokenFilePath} read auth from file default: ENV ricAuthFile -> ''
 * --server={host} RicServer default: ENV ricServer -> ''
 * --prefix={prefix} all target/backup names default: ENV ricPrefix -> ''
 * --ignoreVersion={version} ignore no matching server version errors
 * --tempDir={path} if given this is usend instead of System-Temp-Dir AND it forces "restore" to download to tmpdDir (and decrypt in tmpDir) and then copy to target location instead of create a tmpFile at target location und rename it (use this if you have a slow target drive like usb stick)
 * --timeout={seconds} sets curl timeout (be aware that for GB-Files the backup process can take plenty of minutes) default is no timeout

+pattern: (method: contains)    REGEX:  e.g. "/mysql-.*/i"   OR   (if first character is AlphaNum )   e.g. "bla" or with wildcard  "bl?" or "2022-*-01"

 the configuration order is

 * use commandline option if present,
 * if not use option from config file if given and option present
 * if not use ric* environment variable if set
 * if not use application default

 ## Help backup

     ric backup {sourceFilePath} [{targetFileName}] [options]

     ric backup /etc/apache.conf